maxwelllevin/desktop-setter/README.md

 ## Things left to do
  - Improve defaults for screen dimensions
+ - Remove 'query=' from unsplash.py in favor of first argument being the query
  - Improve command-line argument detection and implement help/manual
  - Add capability for Linux
  - Add Siri or touchbar controls for mac